-Owning a new puppy can be a very exciting (and busy!) time for pet owners.
-There are some crucial health care measures that need to be taken to ensure your new puppy gets the best start in life.
+Owning a new puppy or kitten can be a very exciting (and busy!) time for pet owners.
+There are some crucial health care measures that need to be taken to ensure your new furry friend gets the best start in life.

-Moving to a new home can be a stressful time for a puppy.
+Moving to a new home can be a stressful time for a puppy or kitten.
 This stress combined with their immature immune system can make them prone to illness and disease.
 Visit one of our hospitals with your new puppy for a FREE health checkup to ensure they have the best chance of settling into their new home smoothly.
-Our vets will conduct a full physical examination and discuss important health care measures to keep your new puppy healthy and happy.
-Our staff will also provide your new puppy with 1 month of FREE pet insurance through PetPlan.
-For a virtual tour of our hospitals click on the following links:
+Our vets will conduct a health check and discuss important health care measures to keep your new puppy or kitten healthy and happy.

-Heartworm prevention is even more important – the best way to prevent heartworm is with injectable medication administered by your vet, this removes the possibility of forgetting to give a dose as one missed monthly heartworm dose can result in heartworm infection.
+For puppies heartworm prevention is even more important – the best way to prevent heartworm is with injectable medication administered by your vet, this removes the possibility of forgetting to give a dose as one missed monthly heartworm dose can result in heartworm infection.
 Puppies need to start this heartworm prevention medication at 12 weeks of age, they will then need a booster at 6 month of age and then need repeat injections every year at the same time as their annual vaccinations.
-For more information on heartworm in pets, click on this link: Heartworm Prevention in Dogs
+For more information on heartworm in pets, click on this link: Heartworm Prevention in Dogs.

 Tick and flea prevention is also a must.
 The newer oral flea and tick preventatives and tick collars are highly effective and very safe.
 These products prevent these parasites for extended periods.
-Paralysis ticks can be rapidly fatal for dogs of any age, for more information on paralysis ticks visit our webpage here: Paralysis Tick Emergency Care
+Paralysis ticks can be rapidly fatal for dogs and cats of any age, for more information on paralysis ticks visit our webpage here: Paralysis Tick Emergency Care.